“In every walk with nature, one receives far more than he seeks.” John Muir

 “Doesn’t the child slow down the hike?
 How is that fun???”

 This made me laugh so hard!
-I want to be clear here; Toddlers do NOT hike.
-Toddlers walk for 20 seconds and then stop for 20 minutes looking at a bug on the ground.
-Toddlers walk for 20 seconds, stumble for 3 seconds, and then they want a snack in Mommy or Daddy’s arms.
+I want to be clear here; Toddlers do NOT hike, toddlers walk for 20 seconds and then stop for 20 minutes looking at a bug on the ground.
+They walk for 20 seconds, stumble for 3 seconds, and then they want a snack in Mommy or Daddy’s arms.
 Toddlers want to play, jump, throw, kick and scream…Let’s just say that toddlers want to do everything BUT hike.